samsquire/ideas3/README.md

 # 88. Scalescript & method scale ups

 Write the workflow of your distributed system as a simple program that can run on a single computer.
-Then scale it up:
+Then scale it up by weaving the following:

  * Define method call replacements with queries, queues or distributed logs.
  * Introduce loops that stream data rather than wait for it all to be in memory.

 A DSL for distributed systems.

 # 89. Join service